 However, depending on the size of your investment to the mutual fund, the difference between the income tax rate and the capital gains tax rate can translate to thousands of dollars (or more!) in a year.

-A good rule of thumb is that income you receive from investments held for less than a year are considered ordinary income, while income from investments held a year or longer is a capital gain.
+A good rule of thumb: Income from investments held less than a year counts as ordinary income.
+Meanwhile, income from investments held a year or longer counts as a capital gain.
 Capital gains carry a lower tax rate.

-The reason you might want to know the difference is because you aren’t taxed based on how long your money has been with a mutual fund.
-You’re taxed based on how long a mutual fund has held a specific investment.
+You might want to know the difference.
+You aren’t taxed based on how long your money has been with a mutual fund.
+Your tax rate hinges on how long a mutual fund has held a specific investment.
 So, you may have had money in a specific fund for three years without touching it.
 However, if the mutual fund purchased, held, and sold a security within the same year, any distributions you make will be taxed on that timeline as ordinary income—not as capital gains as though it had been held for three years.

-Fortunately, you don’t need to do all that much work determining which portions of your investment are going to be considered as ordinary income or capital gains by the IRS.
+Fortunately, you don’t need to do all that much work determining which portions of your investment count as ordinary income or capital gains by the IRS.
 If a mutual fund makes distributions to you within a year (which is common), it will typically give you a full breakdown on Form 1099-DIV at the start of the next year.

-Even if you’re working with a mutual fund to professionally handle your investing, we always recommend having a financial advisor or tax attorney to help you come tax season.
+Even if you work with a mutual fund, we recommend you hire a financial advisor or tax attorney help you come tax season.
 Especially if it’s your first time, it’s easy to make mistakes that can result in an unexpected tax bill or an IRS audit.

 And we’re pretty sure we can all agree that neither of those are desirable outcomes!